dx-li/emotegan/README.md

 Code for a WGAN implementation in JAX and Equinox.
 Referenced DVD-GAN paper for architecture.
 Includes dataset of Twitch emotes.
 Run Trainer.py to train the model.
 Currently, I have not found a stable training configuration.
-Generated examples will be posted in the future.
+Generated examples will be posted in the [GH page](dx-li.github.io/emotegan/).